 AI can support and complement learning content.
 However, whether learning truly works still depends on clear learning objectives, a clean structure, and well-prepared content.

-Conclusion: AI-supported learning is no longer a topic for the future
+Conclusion: AI-assisted learning is no longer a future topic